opensourcedesign/opensourcedesign.github.io/resources.md

 * [Egghead](http://egghead.io/) to learn the AngularJS framework.
 * [Tota11y](https://github.com/Khan/tota11y) a bookmarklet to check that your website is a11y compliant.
+* [W3Schools](https://www.w3schools.com/) Also has examples.
+CSS, HTML, and Javascript.

 ## Learn to Design